Dwonczykj/vegi-app/README.md

 - `flutterfire logout  # refresh OAuth Token`
 - `flutterfire login`
 - `dart pub global activate flutterfire_cli`
-- `flutterfire configure --project=vegiliverpool  #follow the cli instructions` This generates the firebase default-options firebase-options.dart file.
+- `flutterfire configure --project=we-are-vegi-app  #follow the cli instructions` This generates the firebase default-options firebase-options.dart file.

 [After this initial running of flutterfire configure, you need to re-run the command any time that you: